The Specs . . . 4k video, a 24-megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 If you have a battery grip, you can increase your continuous burst shooting from 8fps to 11fps with the mechanical shutter and up to 14fps with an electronic shutter.

-Uncompressed RAW – This was a trend that started a few years ago and is now being adopted by almost everybody including Fujifilm.
-Like with the X-Pro 2, the XT2 can also shoot uncompressed RAW for those who just want to pull out every little detail out of their shadows.
+Uncompressed RAW – This trend started a few years ago and is now being adopted by almost everybody, including Fujifilm.
+Like the X-Pro 2, the XT2 can also shoot uncompressed RAW for those who want to pull every little detail out of their shadows.
 I’ve yet to notice a significant difference other than how quickly my hard drive space disappears.
-For me, it’s just not practical for everyday shooting, but it is a nice feature to have when shooting landscapes.
+It’s just not practical for everyday shooting, but it is a nice feature to have when shooting landscapes.

-HSS Flash Support – The XT2 now has HSS flash support and Fujifilm offers a new EX-X500 flash to take advantage of it.
-There were sort of hacks to do this with the XT1 with certain adapters but now you can do it simply with the Fujifilm flash or any of the HSS third-party speed lights like the Nissin i60A.
+HSS Flash Support – The XT2 now has HSS flash support, and Fujifilm offers a new EX-X500 flash to take advantage of it.
+There were hacks to do this with the XT1 with certain adapters, but now you can do it simply with the Fujifilm flash or any of the HSS third-party speed lights like the Nissin i60A.

 Useful Tips

 For some reason, Fujifilm cameras always come set up so weirdly.
-For example, no image preview after taking a photo, and a 2-minute auto shut-off.
-They’ve also put Boost Mode set as default on the body of the camera.
-This is not exactly a feature you need to toggle very often, especially if you’re not using a battery grip.
+For example, there is no image preview after taking a photo and a 2-minute auto shut-off.
+They’ve also defaulted Boost Mode on the camera’s body.
+This is not exactly a feature you must toggle very often, especially if you’re not using a battery grip.

-Here’s how I’ve set my cameras, which makes using them a little bit easier for my average Joe style of shooting.
+Here’s how I’ve set my cameras, which makes using them a bit easier for my average Joe shooting style.
 This should also help improve your battery performance.

 Fujifilm X-T2 vs Sony A6300

-The Sony A6300 is one of my favorite cameras but I think I finally have a camera that I like more.
-Feature-wise it pretty much matches the Sony at everything except a few video controls and the Sony EVF can display at 20fps more than the X-T2.
+The Sony A6300 is one of my favorite cameras, but I think I finally have a camera that I like more.
+Feature-wise, it matches the Sony at everything except a few video controls, and the Sony EVF can display at 20fps more than the X-T2.

 Where the Fujifilm XT2 is better

 The X-T2 excels over the A6300 with the sharpness and detail.
-X-T2 handles moiré a lot better because of the X-Trans CMOS II sensor.
+X-T2 handles moirรฉ a lot better because of the X-Trans CMOS II sensor.

-The Fujifilm JPEGs and just the general look of the image and even now video is unmatched by Sony.
-In my opinion of course.
+The Fujifilm JPEGs and the general look of the image and even now video are unmatched by Sony, in my opinion, of course.

 Being able to customize how your AF-C functions, I think, will help in those tough situations.
-Although I still need a lot more time with the camera to get a feel for this.
+However, I still need a lot more time with the camera to get a feel for this.

 The LCD screen does look a little nicer, and the horizontal tilt I’m finding to be very useful.

-When it comes to using SD memory cards, the Fujifilm X-T2 also has dual UHS-II slots, and the X-T2 outperforms the Sony A6300 by about 120MB/s when it comes to writing to memory cards.
+When using SD memory cards, the Fujifilm X-T2 also has dual UHS-II slots, and the X-T2 outperforms the Sony A6300 by about 120MB/s when it comes to writing to memory cards.

 Where the Sony A6300 is better

 Where Sony excels is with its video features.
 It’s still a bit more robust than the X-T2, although it does have heat issues.
-As time goes on we’ll have to see how the X-T2 handles heat when shooting longer videos.
-I can tell you right now it gets hot so I imagine it will have similar limitations when recording for a long time in hot conditions.
+As time passes, we’ll have to see how the X-T2 handles heat when shooting longer videos.
+I can tell you right now it gets hot, so I imagine it will have similar limitations when recording for a long time in hot conditions.

-A6300 is still priced better, however, you do get more bang for your buck with Fujifilm lenses, so if you’re investing in a whole kit with a couple of lenses, you might walk away with a nicer kit for a cheaper price if you go with Fujifilm.
+A6300 is still priced better.
+However, you do get more bang for your buck with Fujifilm lenses, so if you’re investing in a whole kit with a couple of lenses, you might walk away with a nicer kit for a lower price if you go with Fujifilm.

 Because of the e-mount on the Sony A6300, the camera has access to all of Sony’s full-frame lenses.
 This means you have way more lens options than Fujifilm.
 Granted, full-frame lenses are going to be a lot more expensive.
 It’s rumored Sony will also give their APS-C lens lineup some love in the near future.